ianlewis/kay/docs/source/middleware.rst

 (this means that your ``process_response()`` method cannot rely on setup done in ``process_request()``, for example).
 In addition, during the response phase the classes are applied in reverse order, from the bottom up.
-This means classes defined at the end of :setting:`MIDDLEWARE_CLASSES` will be run first.
+This means classes defined at the end of :attr:`settings.MIDDLEWARE_CLASSES` will be run first.

 .. _exception-middleware: